 The biomass industry has seen steady growth the past few years, as nations around the globe continue to shift focus toward more renewable energy sources.

-And while biomass offers direct uses in itself, it can also be converted to a number of carbon products, all of which are created through thermal processing in a rotary kiln.
+And while biomass offers direct uses in itself, it can also be converted to a number of carbon products, all of which are created through thermal processing in an indirect rotary kiln.

 Biomass offers significant potential to improve the world around us through a range of products and applications.